moazmaksod/LabWise/docs/LabWise_design.md

 5.4.
 User Administration (Role-Based Access Control)

-To comply with HIPAA's "minimum necessary" standard, LabFlow must enforce strict controls over who can access and modify data.2 The User Administration module provides the Lab Manager with an intuitive interface to manage these controls, as required by
+To comply with HIPAA's "minimum necessary" standard, LabWise must enforce strict controls over who can access and modify data.2 The User Administration module provides the Lab Manager with an intuitive interface to manage these controls, as required by
 US-MGR-04.
 When creating or editing a user account, the manager will assign a specific role from a predefined list (e.g., 'Receptionist', 'Technician - Chemistry', 'Phlebotomist', 'Manager').
 The interface will then clearly display a checklist of the permissions associated with that role—the specific modules they can access and the actions they can perform.
 This design ensures that the principle of least privilege is enforced system-wide, preventing unauthorized access to sensitive patient information or critical system functions.
 For example, it makes it impossible for a receptionist to verify lab results or for a technician to modify billing information.2